isc-projects/isc-dnssec-guide/doc/signing.rst

 Here are some examples of what you may upload to your parent zone, with the DNSKEY/DS data shortened for display.
-Note that no matter what formats may be required, the end result is the parent zone publishing DS record(s) based on the information you upload.
-Again, contact your parent zone administrator(s) to find out what is the correct format for you.
+Note that no matter what format may be required, the end result is the parent zone publishing DS record(s) based on the information you upload.
+Again, contact your parent zone administrator(s) to find out the correct format for their system.

 1. DS record format: